genych/ui_tweaks/README.md

-script for https://violentmonkey.github.io/ or whatever you prefer
+scripts for https://violentmonkey.github.io/ or whatever you prefer